Kate Middleton, Pippa Middleton As Children: Throwback Video Shows The Future Royals Like You’ve Never Seen Before

 Kate Middleton and Pippa Middleton as adults are adored for their fashion and demeanor.
-Pictures — unseen until recently — of Kate and Pippa as children, long before Duchess Kate arrived, will melt your heart, to be sure.
+Pictures — unseen until recently — of Kate and Pippa as children, long before Duchess Kate arrived, will melt your heart for sure.

-The grainy, but surprisingly clear video from 1991 begins with the bridal party that includes young Kate Middleton and Pippa Middleton preparing for the ceremony, according to Huffington Post.
+The grainy but surprisingly clear video from 1991 begins with the bridal party that includes young Kate Middleton and Pippa Middleton preparing for the ceremony, according to Huffington Post.

 Kate and Pippa are smartly dressed in “poofy” bridesmaids gowns from back in the day.
 James is the youngest of the Middleton siblings.
 He posed in pictures with the groomsmen.
 He looked very dapper as a pageboy for the day.